ohmss/workshop-betterreads/README.md

 ![new_terminal](https://github.com/datastaxdevs/workshop-betterreads/blob/master/img/app1.png?raw=true)

-- In the search item look for `Glimpses of ancient Sowams` you can search to whatever you want it will request open library ut during this workshop you only imported a subset of books, let us pick one you imported
+- In the search item look for `Glimpses of ancient Sowams` you can search to whatever you want it will request open library ut during this workshop you only imported a subset of books, let us pick one you imported.

 ![new_terminal](https://github.com/datastaxdevs/workshop-betterreads/blob/master/img/app2.png?raw=true)

-- Select the first item, if you select the second you will hit the page book not found as this book is not in the DB
+- Select the first item, if you select the second you will hit the page book not found as this book is not in the DB.

 ![new_terminal](https://github.com/datastaxdevs/workshop-betterreads/blob/master/img/app3.png?raw=true)